astronautlabs/diazo/README.md

 - `npm run docs` to generate documentation
 - `cd dist ; npm link` to make your local built copy of the library available for applications you are testing it with
-- use `npm link @astronautlabs/diazo` within your test app's folder to link your local copy of diazo into the environment.
+- use `npm link diazo` within your test app's folder to link your local copy of diazo into the environment.
 - `cd dist ; npm publish` to publish the library